 My favorite kitchen get-funky song as a child was Montell Jordan’s This Is How We Do It.
 Oh, how my feet would move.
 My work now is to bring that bad-ass child I knew myself to be onto the dance floor of my adult life and let her do her thing.
 Full on.

 I had a heart crisis when I was in 3rd grade.
 Somehow I believed that I was different from other real children because I had a machine heart.
 We were taking each other’s pulses after exercise class one day.
 I was mortified my partner would find out.
 Perhaps my work has always been to find the real heart of my humanity, in our humanity.

-Two weeks ago I found a free rocking chair on the side of the dusky curb just a block from my house.
-A no-brainer, it now sits on our back deck.
-I will read several books in that chair this summer.
+Two years ago I found a free rocking chair on the side of the dusky curb just a block from my house at the time.
+A no-brainer, it now sits in front of my wood stove in my rural country home.
+I will read countless books in that chair.
 Soft worn cushion.
 Rocking away.